tSU-RooT/neje-ui/README.md

 }
 ```

-Then compile by gopherjs to create ex.js:
+Then compile it by gopherjs to create ex.js:

+ex.html
 ```
 gopherjs build ex.go
 ```